ethanjyx/wolverineGradeGraber/README.md

 wolverineGradeGraber
 ====================

-This program can be used to grab grades from Wolverine Access, save it to your local disk, and send email notifications if there are changes.
+This program will grab grades from Wolverine Access every 10 seconds, save it to your local disk, and send email notifications if there are changes.

 ### Installation
 Some simple things you need to run: